 The ITS project management team is committed to working with departments across campus to identify and design technology solutions.
 If you are about to start a technology-related project with us, please review the guidelines below.
-For a schedule of current project sprints, please click the link below:

 Here are some key questions to ask before starting a project: